 What is Lufthansa’s policy on pet acceptance?

-Lufthansa will accept pets for transportation either in the cabin, or in an air-conditioned area of the cargo hold of the aircraft, depending on their weight and size.
+Lufthansa will accept pets for transportation either in the cabin or in an air-conditioned area of the cargo hold of the aircraft, depending on their weight and size.
 Pets will be accepted as baggage only when accompanied by a passenger traveling on the same aircraft.
-Lufthansa reserves the right to determine the manner of carriage and to limit the number of animals which may be carried on a flight.
+Lufthansa reserves the right to determine the manner of carriage and to limit the number of animals that may be carried on a flight.
 Acceptance of pets is subject to the availability of space at departure time.

 All carriage of pets is subject to Lufthansa’s approval and is contingent on the fact that the animals are properly crated and accompanied by valid health and vaccination certificates, entry permits, and any other documents required by countries of entry or transit.

 Which pets are allowed to travel on Lufthansa flights?